 Can you use aloe with lidocaine on padsicles?

 Yes, you can add jojoba oil to your padsicles.
 Jojoba oil is considered a safe oil and is known for its healing properties.
 Go with cold-pressed, unrefined organic jojoba oil.
 (I’ve never added it to mine so let me know if it’s helpful!)

 Yes.
 In addition to postpartum relief, padsicles can also be exceptionally healing for hemorrhoids.

 And please avoid Tucks.
 Tucks is a common brand for hemorrhoid relief.
 Why I don’t recommend:

 - The witch hazel is not organic.

 - The inactive ingredients include methlyparaben and propylparaben, which are two ingredients you should avoid whenever possible.

-If you’re having a planned C-section, we’ve actually heard from a few mamas that they are helpful to place right on the incision.
-And, hemorrhoids are still possible with a C-section, so they will be healing for them.
+If you’re having a planned C-section, some have reported they’re helpful to place right on the incision.
+And hemorrhoids are still possible with a C-section, so they’ll be healing for them.